Demonstration of teleportation across a quantum network code

-By plotting our results for the teleportation fidelity for individual states on the surface of the Bloch Sphere in Fig.~\ref{fig:bloch}(b) for the four different teleportation routes, we see that in all cases there are well defined areas of states which are teleported with relatively high fidelity, and that for each pair, these areas are stable over the entire 30 runs of the experiment.
-Most of the high-fidelity states fall within a spherical cap (i.e. a rotated polar cap) of the Bloch sphere.
-For each pair of the network code we determine the point of highest teleportation fidelity and calculate the average fidelity by performing numerical integration over pure states falling within a certain distance of this point.
+For each pair of the network code we determine the point of highest teleportation fidelity, $F_{max}$, and calculate the average fidelity by performing numerical integration over pure states falling within a certain distance of this point.
 The distance is determined so as to give states within a spherical cap of angular radius $\theta_0$.
 This is repeated for a range of angles.
-Small angles are excluded so as to prevent rounding errors.
-We see from Fig.~\ref{fig:spherical} that for all pairs the classical bound is exceeded for a large range of $\theta_{0}$.
+For each of the 30 channels obtained (for each pair) the average fidelity at a given angular radius is calculated by numerical integration as \(F_{ave}(\epsilon, I,\theta_0) = \frac{1}{S}\int_0^{\theta_0} \int_0^{2 \pi} F(\theta,\phi) \sin \theta d \theta d \phi \), where $S= \int_0^{\theta_0} \int_0^{2 \pi} \sin \theta d \theta d \phi$.
+To take into account the rotated polar cap, the input state $\ket{\psi}$ is rotated by $\theta_{max}$ and $\phi_{max}$, before and after the channel, to align the state $\ket{0}$ along the axis of maximum fidelity, $F_{max}$, as shown in Fig.~\ref{fig:bloch} (b) for the four different teleportation routes.
+One can see from Fig.~\ref{fig:spherical} that for all pairs the classical bound~\cite{Roy2022}, $F_{cl}(\theta_0)=1-[(2+\cos \theta_0)(1-\cos \theta_0)]/6$, is exceeded for a large range of $\theta_0$.